 Getting to Nanjing Road: Hop onto the Shanghai metro and venture to either Nanjing East Road Station or People’s Square Station which will put you on either end of Nanjing Road’s electric pedestrian stretch.

 Get spiritual at Jing’an Temple

-What you see today is a late-20th-century reconstruction, meticulously retaining all the finest details for an aesthetic that’s unique—even in a country where temples are hardly difficult to find.
+What you see today is a late-20th-century reconstruction.
+It has meticulously retained all the finest details for an aesthetic that’s unique—even in a country where temples are hardly difficult to find!

 Strolling through the three main halls—Mahavira Hall, Hall of Heavenly Kings and Three Sage Hall—be sure to check out the massive jade Buddha in Mahavira Hall.

 Getting to Jing’an Temple: Via the Shanghai Metro, zip over to Jing’an Temple Station (Lines 2 & 7).
 Take Exit 1 to get spit out directly on the temple grounds.